jdtsmith/abridge-diff/README.md

 This works best with `magit-diff-refine-hunk` set to `'all` (so that all hunks in a given diff have their refined differences computed in one pass).
 If you are working with long lines, `abridge-diff` has the most impact with limited or no surrounding-line context (`-U0`, just hit `-` repeatedly).
 Applying abridged diff hunks should work as normal.

-## How this works:

-This works by adding a post-processing step after `diff-refine-hunk` (which itself uses `smerge-refine-regions`).
-This protects all refined differences and a configurable amount of context around them, and computes regions to hide, marking them with a special `'invisibility` text property.
-Note that the abridged text is still _there_, but indicated by an ellipsis (…), so toggling hiding simply reveals it.

 ## Settings:

 You can customize settings with these variables; just `M-x customize-group abridge-diff`: